-Criteria: The District should have controls in place to provide reasonable assurance over financial reporting and not unusual for us to do with organization of your size.
+Condition: As in prior years, the auditor was requested to draft the audited financial statements and related be able to prevent or detect a material misstatement in the annual financial statements including auditors.
+However, the District has not adopted a control over disclosures included in the annual financial report therefore, the potential exists that a material misstatement related to the disclosures in the annual financial statements could occur and not be prevented or detected by the District's internal not unusual for us to do with organization of your size.
 The District has not adopted an internal control policy over the annual financial reporting; however, they have reviewed and approved the annual financial statement drafts as prepared by the audit firm.